-Our central Asset Management team ensures we pro-actively manage our income producing portfolio to drive rental and capital growth; as at the end of May 2018, the annualised passing rent on our £692 million portfolio stood at £48.5m.
-Like-for-like rents increased 3.5% compared to the same period last year, with rental growth in industrial well ahead of retail, at 5.8% versus 0.4%.
+Our central Asset Management team ensures we pro-actively manage our income producing portfolio to drive rental and capital growth; as of year end 30th November 2018, the annualised passing rent on our £598 million portfolio stood at £39.4m.

 We have started to rebalance our portfolio towards the industrial and logistics sector where we see greater long-term structural growth, selling our smaller assets and retail assets to reinvest into industrial and logistics development and housebuilding – two of the most attractive sectors in the UK property market.